Keep children learning and having fun with a Sumdog Summer Challenge!

 With this in mind, we’ve put together some simple, engaging, effective ways to keep students on track this summer while still having fun.

 You can use Sumdog to help some students catch up, others to stay motivated and engaged in math, and still others to get ahead with additional practice.
-The tasks in the Summer Slam are quick, easy to set up, and personalized to meet the needs of all your students.
+The tasks in the Summer Challenge are quick, easy to set up, and personalized to meet the needs of all your students.

 This is something you can set up for your students before the school year ends, or email to parents/students during the summer (after a few weeks of downtime).
-If you utilize social media, this summer slam is also something you can adapt and post on those accounts to generate interest and excitement.
+If you utilize social media, this summer challenge is also something you can adapt and post on those accounts to generate interest and excitement.